jezzsantos/saastack/docs/design-principles/0000-all-use-cases.md

 1. Create a new (shared) organization for the current user
 2. Inspect a specific organization
 3. Invite another guest or person to an organization (guest by email, or an existing person by email or by ID)
+4. Add an Avatar image the organization
+5. Remove the Avatar from the organization

 ### Subscriptions